glfw/glfw/README.md

 ## Introduction

-GLFW is a free, Open Source, portable library for OpenGL and OpenGL ES application development.
+GLFW is a free, Open Source, multi-platform library for OpenGL and OpenGL ES application development.
 It provides a simple, platform-independent API for creating windows and contexts, reading input, handling events, etc.